 Laser assisted hatching is a laboratory technique where a small slit is made in the soft membrane of the embryo shortly before embryo transfer.
 When the embryo reaches the blastocyst stage, this gap then allows the embryo to emerge (hatch) which may help it implant and establish a pregnancy.

-Most patients do not need assisted hatching.
+Most patients don’t need assisted hatching.
 Studies indicate there may be improved implantation and pregnancy rates if the following applies to you:

 - You have failed to conceive following three or more IVF/ICSI cycles